nathanrayburn/crypto_labo2/rapport.md

 ## Enc And Mac

-The security issue concerning the implementation of this system is that our counter is not working.
-In the code, the counter is initialized in a loop, which is reset after each iteration.
-This makes the CTR useless.
-We also have our keystream that is encrypted with 16 bytes of zeros.
-This error provides every block of 16 bytes with the same keystream since there is no counter.
+The primary security flaw in this system's implementation lies in the malfunctioning counter.
+The counter is initialized within a loop, causing it to reset after each iteration, thereby rendering the counter mode (CTR) ineffective.
+This compromises the security by negating the benefits of the keystream's uniqueness in each encryption block.

+Additionally, the keystream is encrypted with 16 bytes of zeros, leading to each 16-byte block lacking any randomness.
+This significantly undermines the security of the system by compromising the unpredictability which is essential for robust encryption.

-By using the math formulas, we can achieve finding **V** which is a constant used for both texts and will be usefull to find later our plain text message.
-We have an other unknown variable to find which is sigma.
-Sigma is going to be our key stream.
+By applying mathematical formulas, we can determine **V**, a constant utilized in both texts, which will be crucial for later decrypting our plaintext message.
+Additionally, we need to identify another unknown variable, sigma.
+Sigma is the keystream of our code.

-We can find sigma by substracting our plain text block from the ciphered text block.
-This has to be from the same message.
-We can chose any block, first, second, third... etc... since they all have the same key stream due to the CTR being useless.
+We can determine sigma by subtracting our plaintext block from the corresponding ciphered text block within the same message.
+We can choose any block—first, second, third, etc.—since they all share the same keystream, owing to the flaw of the implementation of the counter mode (CTR).

 $$
 \sigma = \left( (c1\_blocks[0]) - (m1\_blocks[0]) \right) \mod p